nickjj/dotfiles/README.md

 can install the packages on your own.

 My set up targets zsh 5.0+, tmux 3.0+ and Vim 8.1+.
-As long as you can meet those requirements you'll be good to go.
+As long as you can meet those requirements you're good to go.

 ### Did you install everything successfully?